infinum/eightshift-frontend-libs/documentation/structure/custom-block-structure.md

 ### block-name-editor.scss
 Holds only the editor styling for the block.
 You should be using this file to override styles in the editor set by the component.
 In 90% of cases, you will not need to write any overrides here.
 But if you are using any columns layout like a grid, flex, etc., you may need to add some corrections.

-Corrections in the columns layout are necessary because Gutenberg editor adds its additional HTML and you can't change it.
+Corrections in the columns layout are necessary because Block Editor editor adds its additional HTML and you can't change it.
 _This file is optional_.

 ### block-name-style.scss